d0jyaaan/Projects-2023/README.md

-# Projects 2023 by d0jyaaan
+# CS50P
-<p>This repository contains all the projects made in the year 2022.</p>
+<p>This repository contains all the projects for Harvard University's CS50 Python.</p>